-Hotel Goldgasse, Salzburg: 100 years of the Salzburg Festival
+Hotel Goldgasse, Salzburg, Austria: 100 years of the Salzburg Festival

 Charming boutique hotels in Salzburg's old town are worth a visit at any time of year.
 But during the Salzburg Festival, the Hotel Goldgasse sets the scene for an even more profound experience.